 These fabulous little plastic cylinders slide on to the end of your hook earrings and stay in place.

-This means that, if you get the earring caught and the hook begins to slide out of your ear lobe, the plastic will hold the hook in your ear before you lose the earrings.
+This means that, if you get the earring caught and the hook begins to slide out of your ear, the plastic will hold the hook in your ear before you lose the earrings.

-Having lost one of my favourite earrings on a train (I can only assume I caught it as I put my coat on before alighting), I wish I had been wearing some of these on my hook earrings.
-I didn’t realise I loved these earrings so much until I lost one and still can’t bear to get rid of the one remaining earring!
+Having lost one of my favourite earrings on a train once, I wish I had been wearing some of these on my hook earrings.
+You sometimes don’t realise how much you love a pair of earrings until you lose one.

 You see these more with hoop earrings – the post, often with a little flick at the end, sits or clips into a curved saddle shape to hold the post to the other end of the hoop.